a-flyleaf/deviantart/gallery-tag-reference/index.md

     - nm: TheFirebirdEffect
       desc: Catch-all for a nuzlocke-inspired pokémon comic, active 2016–17.
 Discontinued; see <a href='https://a-flyleaf.github.io/projects/tfe/'>its site page</a> for the full comic & more info.
     - nm: 404
       desc: An experimental web-based narrative, <a href='https://a-flyleaf.github.io/hello-world/'>launched 2020</a>.
-No solid plans to do more with it as of 2022, but definitely not <em>done</em> with it either…
+No solid plans to do more with it as of 2022.
     - nm: unmooredRandos
-      desc: Current story project <a href='https://a-flyleaf.github.io/ygbtdm/'><i>You’re gonna be the death of me</i></a>; it didn’t have a name for a few months there, no. Major site art is tagged with <a href='https://www.deviantart.com/a-flyleaf/gallery?q=%23ygbtdm'>the acronym</a>.
+      desc: Catch-all for <a href='https://a-flyleaf.github.io/ygbtdm/'><i>You’re gonna be the death of me</i></a> (which didn’t have a name for a few months there, no).
+Major site art is tagged with <a href='https://www.deviantart.com/a-flyleaf/gallery?q=%23ygbtdm'>the acronym</a>.
   ocs:
     - nm: RPstuff
       desc: RP characters in general; mostly one-offs